 The luminaire shall comply with the mains terminal disturbance voltage limits given in table 2a.
 Where the luminaire supplies the lamp(s) with a current having an operation frequency in excess of 100 Hz, it shall comply with the radiated disturbance limits given in table 3.
-Where the light output of the luminaire is regulated by an external device, the disturbance voltage at the control terminal shall not exceed the limits given in table 2b.
+A Where the light output of the luminaire is regulated by an external device with separate control lines, the disturbance voltage at the control terminals shall comply with the requirements of 4.3.3 (A).